- What is an antique pocket watch?

-Many collectors will have a whole host of vintage men’s watches in their collection.
+Many collectors will have a whole host of vintage men’s watches in their collections.
 For valuable vintage watches, look out for:

 Vintage Rolex watches are easier to come by than antiques, as the company was not founded until the earlier 1900s.
 The following vintage models hold their value best:

-- The GMT Master, 1954 – this was produced for Pan American airlines, allowing cabin crew to easily adjust their watches as they switched time zones.
+- The GMT Master, 1954 – this was produced for Pan American airlines, allowing cabin crew to adjust their watches as they switched time zones easily.